Jesus of Nazareth (TV series): Controversy

 Before its initial broadcast, Jesus of Nazareth came under ideological fire from some American Protestant fundamentalists, led by Bob Jones III, president of Bob Jones University in South Carolina, and Dr. Bill Bright, because they felt the TV movie had to have the resurrection of Jesus Christ to be true to the Gospel account.
 Zeffirelli had told an interviewer from Modern Screen that the film would portray Jesus as "an ordinary man – gentle, fragile, simple".
 Jones interpreted this as meaning that the portrayal would deny Christ's divine nature.
-Having never seen the film, Jones denounced it as "blasphemy."
+Having never seen the film, Jones denounced it as "blasphemy".
 Others picked up the cry and 18,000 letters were sent to General Motors, which had provided $3 million of the film's cost.
 Sacrificing its investment, GM backed out of its sponsorship.
 Procter and Gamble eventually took it over, buying the U.S. rights for a relatively low price of some $1 million.
 Their financial support allowed the mini-series to be screened after a simulated resurrection was added at the suggestion of Dr. Ted Baehr, a theologian and media pundit, who was friends with the producer, Vincenzo Labella, and acquainted with the protesters.
 The scenes showed the empty tomb, and then cuts to Jesus discussing his death and resurrection with his disciples.

-Narrative deviations from the Gospels

-Although the film has been received as generally faithful to the Gospel sources, and more comprehensive than previous film versions, Zeffirelli and his screenwriters found it necessary to take some liberties with the scriptures for purposes of brevity and narrative continuity.
-Some of these deviations have a basis in time-honoured, extra-Biblical traditions (e.g., that the infant Jesus was visited by three "kings"; the Bible calls them "magi" or "astrologers", yet does not state how many there were).
-Other deviations were invented for the script: